GeorgeWebDevCy/tcn-mlm/architecture.md

   - `created_at` datetime, `updated_at` datetime

 ## WooCommerce Integration Flow
+1. On activation, the plugin seeds baseline membership products (Blue, Gold, Platinum, Black) with the correct level mapping if they don’t already exist.
-1. Member purchases a membership product (configured via product meta).
+2. Member purchases a membership product and the order captures the level selected in the product data panel.
-2. On `woocommerce_order_status_completed`, the Membership Manager promotes the purchasing user to the corresponding membership level and links the sponsor using referral metadata (shortcode or query param).
+3. On `woocommerce_order_status_completed`, the Membership Manager promotes the purchasing user to the corresponding membership level (preferring the highest-ranking level in the order) and links the sponsor using referral metadata (shortcode or query param).
-3. Network Service updates direct recruit counts and determines whether the sponsor should form their own network or upgrade to Platinum/Black.
+4. Network Service updates direct recruit counts and determines whether the sponsor should form their own network or upgrade to Platinum/Black.
-4. Commission Manager records a direct commission for the sponsor.
+5. Commission Manager records a direct commission for the sponsor.
 It then walks up the upline hierarchy to award passive commissions per rules (currently 1 level for Gold/Platinum to align with provided scenarios).
-5. Dashboards and REST endpoints read aggregated data from the commission table and user meta for reporting.
+6. Dashboards and REST endpoints read aggregated data from the commission table and user meta for reporting.
-6. Account endpoints reuse shortcode renderers so members see consistent dashboards when browsing the WooCommerce My Account area.
+7. Account endpoints reuse shortcode renderers so members see consistent dashboards when browsing the WooCommerce My Account area.

 ## Genealogy Visualization
 - REST endpoint returns a nested tree structure limited to the authenticated user's downline.